matn7/Google-Platform-Notes/flashcard/MicroservicesIndexCard.md

 * A declarative REST client that maps interfaces to HTTP calls.

 **91. What are Feign fallbacks?**
-Back: Backup behavior when the remote service fails.
+* Backup behavior when the remote service fails.

-**92. Why integrate Feign with LoadBalancer?**
+**92. Why integrate Feign with Load Balancer?**
 * To automatically resolve and balance calls across service instances.

 ## Resilience Patterns.

 **93. What is a circuit breaker?**
-*A pattern preventing repeated calls to failing services to avoid cascading failures.
+* A pattern preventing repeated calls to failing services to avoid cascading failures.

 **94. What is rate limiting?**
 * Restricting the number of requests per time window to protect services.